 3. Put Your Brita Filter in a Plastic Bag

-After cleaning your filter, you are to make sure no more dirt meets your filter.
-To ensure this, place your Brita filter in a plastic bag.
-When recycling more than one filter, you should put them in different plastic bags.
+After cleaning your filter, keep them away from dirt.
+Place your Brita filter in a plastic bag.
+If recycling more than one filter, put them in separate plastic bags.
 This way, you can prevent contaminants in one filter from spilling into another.
 Also, ensure you tie the mouth of the plastic bag you use.

 4. Send Your Brita Filter to TerraCycle